Arshu/AssembleWebApps/README.md

 #### a) 90% completed the Declarative Abstractions for Assembly of Static (Html) and Static Data (Html + Json) UI.

-#### b) 60% completed the Declarative Abstractions with Imperative Coding for Creating Dynnamic UI.
+#### b) 60% completed the Declarative Abstractions with Imperative Coding for Creating Dynamic UI.

 # Open Source (MIT)